alexander37137/ConsoleHelper/README.md

 ConsoleHelper
 =============

-This is a simple library for handling arguments in console applications.
+This is a simple library for handling execution arguments in console applications.

-To start using it you can install package from nuget
+To start using it install package from nuget

 ```
 Install-Package Console.Helper
 ```

-Then you should define some commands and register it
+Then define some commands and register them

-Command class should implement interface IConsoleCommand and have Command attribute which contains key word for command
+Command class should implement interface IConsoleCommand and have Command attribute with command key word

 ```csharp
     [Command("hello")]